 Susun S. Weed, Wise Woman Herbal for the Childbearing Year

 Aviva Jill Romm, The Natural Pregnancy Book: Herbs, Nutrition, and Other Holistic Choices

-One ‘beverage’ cup of Red Raspberry leaf tea, sipped slowly through the day, for morning sickness is incredibly helpful.
+One to two cups of Raspberry leaf tea for morning sickness, sipped slowly through the day, is incredibly helpful.

-And you can keep a gallon container of the prepared Red Raspberry leaf tea in the refrigerator so that you don’t need to brew it by the cup.
-For a gallon, use 3/4 cup to 1 cup of RRL herb per gallon of boiling water.
+You can keep a gallon container of the prepared Raspberry leaf tea in the refrigerator so that you don’t need to brew it by the cup.
+For a gallon, use 3/4 cup to 1 cup of RL herb per gallon of boiling water.
 Pour it all into a glass gallon jar, cover it, and leave it overnight to get stronger.
 Strain it in the morning and drink it over several days.